CS-DS-125/125book/py4e_rst/12-network.rst

    $ curl -O http://www.py4e.com/cover.jpg

-The command ``curl`` is short for “copy URL” and so the two examples listed earlier to retrieve binary files with ``urllib`` are cleverly named ``curl1.py`` and ``curl2.py`` on `www.py4e.com/code3 <http://www.py4e.com/code3>`__ as they implement
+The command ``curl`` is short for "copy URL" and so the two examples listed earlier to retrieve binary files with ``urllib`` are cleverly named ``curl1.py`` and ``curl2.py`` on `www.py4e.com/code3 <http://www.py4e.com/code3>`__ as they implement